Sowmya74/Sowmya74/README.md

 ## 🚀 About Me

 I'm Sowmya Vara, a dedicated Data Scientist with a Masters degree in Computer Science with domain as Machine Learning and AI Cognition.
 I leverage my strong analytical background and programming skills to extract insights from complex datasets.
 My focus lies on utilizing advanced techniques to solve problems and drive data-driven decision making.
-Currently volunteering as a data analyst at Project Insulin and looking for Full time opportunities in Data Science domain.
+Currently working as a data analyst at Project Insulin and looking for Full time opportunities in Data Science domain.
 <br>

 ## 🎓 Background